dingus-technology/DINGUS/README.md

 ##### Configure Environment Variables

 These environment variables are essential for connecting **Chat with Logs** to **Loki**, as well as enabling AI-powered log analysis.
-The remaining variables can be left as is.
+The remaining variables can be left as default (Note: if you are using linux, swap `http://host.docker.internal` with your host machine's local IP).

 *If you do not wish to start with your Loki production logs, [use this simulation repository](https://github.com/dingus-technology/INFRASTRUCTURE-SIMULATION) for creating simulated logs locally*